jkoerte/jkoerte.github.io/essays/reflect-on-ai.md

 ### II.
 Personal Experience With AI
 ### Experience quizzes e.g. E18
-I personally wanted to attempt all the practice WODs without the use of AI to better understand the concepts provided in the WOD.
-Also because there was always a video for me to watch showing the process of the programming done by one of the UH ICS professors which I could use instead after attempting it on my own to better understand and learn.
+I personally wanted to attempt all the practice WODs without the use of AI to better understand the concepts in the WOD.
+Also because there was always a video for me to watch showing the process of the programming done by one of the UH ICS professors, I could use that instead after attempting it on my own to better understand and learn.

 ### Practice quizzes
-SImilar to the Experience quizzes
+Similar to the Experience quizzes I wanted to attempt all of them without the use of AI to better understand the concepts and prepare me for the graded quizzes

 ### Quizzes
 Towards the beginning of the semester I felt that I should not use AI on the quizzes, but as the semester progressed, I realized I was only hurting myself by not using all the tools available to me.
 I used it to remind myself of concepts such as all the Array methods that I was a bit foggy on, to check snippets of code where I suspected errors were coming from, and to check if ideas I suggested might work for the quiz requirements.
 Typically I would ask something like: "Would `<function/code here>` work for this part of the `<assignments requirement here>`?"

 ### Essays
 I did not use AI to write any of my technical essays this semester, mostly because I have written many essays for my other classes such as HWST and AMST, and it has been drilled into my head not to use AI for said assignments.
 On top of that, even the ICS 314 website does not recommend using AI for writing essays

 ### Final project
 I used AI a lot for my final project, especially because I had very limited experience with PostgreSQL, Prisma, and React/Nextjs.
 Since we were given a website template, I often used AI to explain certain things in there such as the Prisma database query methods as well as help with certain React Bootstrap components not working as intended.
-Among these, I asked for help understanding various other things such as how the PostgreSQL database works with `schema.prsima` and what values are given and initially hidden when you call `findUnique()` or `findMany()` One prompt I gave Google Gemini was: "how can I edit the div with "Contact Us" in it to be larger font, only when it is md"
+Among these, I asked for help understanding various other things such as how the PostgreSQL database works with `schema.prsima` and what values are given and initially hidden when you call `findUnique()` or `findMany()` One prompt I gave Google Gemini was: "Why does `session.user` not include added fields in `schema.prisma`"?

 The responses given by Gemini were very useful, and did not take much time to get a workable result.